mohdsadique6970942-source/Differential-Drive-Robot/README.md

 - Individual sensor codes are available
 - Combined full system code is available
 - All paths code are available
-- All codes are inside the `codes` folder
+- All codes are inside the `Robot codes` folder
 - Path execution:
   - Straight line (PID + Non-PID with jerk control)
   - Square path (PID + Non-PID)